hyperledger-archives/sawtooth-core/docs/source/cli/poet.rst

 poet
 ====

-The ``poet`` command generates information for configuring a node to use Sawtooth with the PoET consensus method.
-The genesis subcommand creates a Batch for the genesis block.
-The enclave subcommand generates enclave setup information.
+The ``poet`` command provides subcommands for configuring a node to use Sawtooth with the PoET consensus method.

 .. literalinclude:: output/poet_usage.out
    :language: console